whaynes/STCW23/jekyll/_assessments/OICEW-10E1B.md

 <tr><td>

 {% capture behavior %}
-{% do Check, check %} the operation of the oily water separator
+{% do check, Check %} the operation of the oily water separator
 {% endcapture %}
 {{ behavior | markdownify }}